Work status: Available, click on through!

 In November 1981, two nice people cuddled.
 Nine months later, I happened.
 I’m husband to Rachael and father to two incredible boys and one very eager pup.
 We live in Texas, but travel when and wherever we can.

 Filmmaking is my hobby.
-I make short narrative and documentary films with a super-talented group of locals, most often as writer and producer.
+I make short narrative and documentary films with a talented group of locals, most often as writer and producer.
 I chaired a film festival in 2014 and 2015.
 I could bore you to tears talking about how masterful Ratatouille is.

 I’m also a freelance web developer with a designer’s eye and a humanitarian heart.
 You should probably hire me.
 My ideal client?
 People who do gritty, revealing work that protects the vulnerable and challenges dictators.
 The Intercept meets International Rescue Committee.
 I love to travel and work on intense short-term projects with devoted people, especially people from backgrounds—and with talents—wildy different than mine.
 I love geeks.
 The more you love something I’ve never heard of, the more I want to sit by you at dinner.

 From 2008–2015, I freelanced on mostly enterprisey web apps.
-From 2005–2008, I worked for two different web development shops.
-From 2001–2005, I freelanced while getting my BA in English Literature with a minor in Journalism from the University of Texas at Tyler.
+From 2005–2008, I worked for a couple web development shops.
+From 2001–2005, I freelanced while earning my BA in English Literature with a minor in Journalism from the University of Texas at Tyler.
 From 1999–2001, I published a magazine and directory for the world’s largest flea market.
-From 1997–1999, I odd-jobbed while getting my AA in Business Administration from Tyler Junior College.
+From 1997–1999, I earned my AA in Business Administration from Tyler Junior College.
 From 1994–1995 I acted in a TV show.

 Want to get in touch?
-You can email me or find me on Twitter, GitHub, and occasionally Instagram.
+Email is best, or follow me on GitHub, Instagram, Vimeo, or Twitter.